garrett-sutton/garrett-sutton.github.io/_drafts/vail.md

 pretty cruddy.
 The sun seemingly melts some of the top layer of snow during the day and it freezes over night.
 In some areas, we even encountered an inch thick ice crust.
-In other areas, the snow varied widely - from frozen bumps to snow that hadn't completely frozen over night.
+In other areas, the snow varied widely - from frozen bumps to heavier snow that hadn't completely frozen over night.

 Then the afternoon rolled around.
 I estimate that it snowed as as 6 inches and we got dreamy blower pow for a few hours.